|

 This

-utility is an Windows application of only one file, the SendKeys.exe,
+utility is a tiny Microsoft® Windows® application of only one file,

-that can be executed with line command arguments to send keystrokes
+the SendKeys.exe, that can be executed with arguments in the command

-to an application window running on the Windows® in an independent
+line to send keystrokes to other application window running on the

-way and with the control of the start, the throughout and the end
+calling code) with options to control the start, the throughout

 It’s

-offer an adequate control to be called from determined positions
+Sendkeys statement can’t offer an adequate control to be called

 Features: